26 of the Best Winter Destinations in Europe

 The town is located in the picturesque Tatra Mountains close to the Slovak border.
 The mountain resorts nearby offer a lot in terms of winter sports such as skiing and snowboarding.

-With the longest ski slope in the country, Kasprowy Wierch is just 10 minute’s ride from the center of Zakopane and Białka Tatrzańska, the biggest ski resort in the Polish Tatras only 25 km (or 15.5 miles) away.
+With the longest ski slope in the country, Kasprowy Wierch is just 10 minute ride from the center of Zakopane and Białka Tatrzańska, the biggest ski resort in the Polish Tatras, only 25 km (or 15.5 miles) away.

-Another winter activity that is very popular in the region is horse sleigh riding in a traditional wooden sleigh often ended with a bonfire with sausages and mulled wine.
+Another winter activity that is very popular in the region is horse sleigh riding in a traditional wooden sleigh, often ending with a bonfire with sausages and mulled wine.

 If you get really cold, you can get delicious mulled wine everywhere, but you may also try herbata z prądem (electric tea), which is hot tea with alcohol (mostly vodka).